Tiger4Hire/TrafficLight/README.txt

 considering the limited changes that my occur in that state.
 By breaking this assumption, we have rendered the state machine virtually pointless.

+Demo 2
+By providing an "agent" we have solved the issue, but we have done so by introducing a syncronization point between the two systems.
+We are not truely asyncronous at this point.

+Demo 3
+By removing the mutex and using an atomic, our solution is now "lock-free".
+However, we now have the reverse problem of that we started with.
+We can now "loose" button presses.
+The race condition is between the controller and the internal update.
+If we update the controller, just as the light object is updating, our "step to next", calculates the new value against the old one.
+The next demo will expose the problem.

+Demo 4
+By the addition of a sleep, right next to the race condition, we expose the bug.
+This version is totally artificial, but the problem is now visible.
+A common solution to this problem is to duplicate the state of the asyncronous object in the controller.
+This solution has issues though, it embeds a model of the "model" in the controller, which is obviously a weakening of encapsulation.
+(Functional dependence) Instead, a better solution is to go "goal oriented".
+In goal oriented, we store only a "target state" and the controller becomes an (stateless) encapsulation of the problem, "given I am at A, how do I get B" where A is the state of the controlled object and B is some target passed in by an external system.